5 Soil Formation Factors: How Rocks Weather into Dirt

-Because clay is so small, it clump together easily.
+Because clay is so small, it clumps together easily.
 But sand has larger particles so it doesn’t tend to clump up as much.
-A loam is a mix of about 40% sand, 40% silt and 20% clay.
+Loam is a mix of about 40% sand, 40% silt, and 20% clay.

 Humus is all the organic stuff.
 Basically, it’s an accumulation of decayed matter such as plants and animals.
-If you have ever made compost, you are making humus.
+If you have ever made compost, you are making hummus.

-There’s different benefits for each type of soil.
+There are different benefits to each type of soil.
 For example, high organic matter is good for crop production.
-But soils without humus is good for construction sites.
+But soils without humus are good for construction sites.